As per the latest list released by NASSCOM for the year 2007-2008, the following are the top 10 IT companies in India. The list reads:

 7. Patni Computer Systems

-Patni Computer Systems Ltd one of the leading global providers of information technology services and business solutions.
-The company has clients across the Americas, Europe and Asia-Pacific locations.
+Patni Computer Systems Ltd. is one of the leading global providers of information technology services and business solutions.
+The company has clients across the Americas, Europe, and Asia-Pacific locations.

 8. i-flex Solutions

-CITIL started off with the universal banking product, MicroBanker which became very successful.
-In the mid-90s, CITIL developed Flexcube at its Bangalore development centre.
+CITIL started off with the universal banking product, MicroBanker, which became very successful.
+In the mid-90s, CITIL developed Flexcube at its Bangalore development center.
 After the launch of Flexcube, all of CITIL's transactional banking products were brought under a common brand umbrella.
 CITIL changed its name to i-flex solutions to reflect its growing independence from Citicorp and to strengthen its Flexcube brand.

 From India, Mumbai